mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-Mac/Cloud/CloudFunctions/index.md

 ### Save to Cloud

 After you log into Dropbox and choose your settings you can save your host data to the cloud.
-Press 'Save to cloud' to begin the process.
+Press "Save to cloud" to begin the process.

 ![MAMP](/en/MAMP-Mac/Cloud/CloudSaveToCloud.png)